matrix-org/matrix-spec-proposals/proposals/3743-errors-for-unknown-endpoints.md

 while also being more complicated to implement.

-A new error code was chosen since the `M_UNRECOGNISED` error code has more specific definitions in the Identity Servier API:
+A new error code was chosen since the `M_UNRECOGNISED` error code has more specific definitions in the Identity Server API:

 > The request contained an unrecognised value, such as an unknown token or medium.